chemodun/X4LogWatcher/README.md

 - Support a "Forced refresh" mode, if by some reason standard Windows file watcher doesn't work
 - Support simple text search in current filtered content via Ctrl+F and F3(Enter)/Shift+F3 for next/previous search result
 - Has a status bar with the current log file name and it's stats.
 Additionally shows the loading progress of the log file in the offline mode
-- Shows the updates in non-focused tabs via adding the notification symbol "🔔" to the tab name
+- Shows the updates in non-focused tabs via "bolding" and adding the notification symbol "🔔" to the tab name
 - Can show up to 10 lines after the matched line in the log file.
 Useful for showing the error details in the scripts
 - Extension for the log file is configurable via editing of the config file.
 By default, it is set to `.log`
+- Has option to skip the signature related errors in the log file.
+By default, it is set to `true`
+- Has option to add "real" timestamp to the filtered content.
+By default, it is set to `false`

 ## Requirements